 Display advertising is defined by banner ads that appear in specifically designated areas of a website or social media platforms.
 While plaintext ads can be run, you can get much more out of your campaigns if you use images, videos, or animations that grab the attention of users.

-Banner ads are distributed across the web using an ad server like Google Display Networks, which shows AdWords ads.
+Paid promotions here are in the form of banner ads are distributed across the web using an ad server like Google Display Networks, which shows ads from Google.
 Display ads are often used for retargeting, where a user who has previously visited your site will see ads for your site while they are surfing elsewhere on the web.

 For example, if you have looked at a specific microwave oven in Daraz, you might come across related ads while you are reading a blog, an online news portal, or even in email newsletters, depending on how the ad server is working with several other sites.